Employment Law Changes – An Opportunity for Employers

 March (exact date yet to be confirmed)

-Removal of the median wage requirement
+Abolition of the median wage requirement

-New earning threshold for migrants with dependents
+New earning threshold for migrant workers with dependents

-Reducing the experience requirement for migrants
+Reducing the work experience requirement for migrant workers

 Increasing the visa duration for ANZSCO level 4 or 5 AEWV holders to three years

 AEWV holders in ANZSCO levels 4 or 5 roles will gain visas valid for three years, up from two years (with the option of one additional year).
 This increased duration aligns with the total allowable stay in New Zealand for these visa holders.
 Those currently on a two-year visa will be able to apply for a further AEWV for one year if they meet the requirements.
+This change will offer more stability and certainty for employers and migrant workers.

 April (exact date yet to be confirmed)